 - Canemah Bluff opens half an hour before sunrise and closes half an hour after sunset.

-- Dogs are not allowed, because they can damage sensitive habitat and threaten wildlife.
+- Dogs and other pets are not allowed, because they can damage sensitive habitat and threaten wildlife.
 Dogs are allowed on leash in all Oregon City parks.

 - Hunting is not allowed.